-Therefore, it is a relevant question to ask whether a publicly-funded lending program for businesses is still needed.
+It is a relevant question to ask whether a publicly-funded lending program for businesses is still needed.
 Government programs that are launched during a time of need often stay around well passed their useful lives, or at least their original purposes.
 That question is being debated in Congress right now regarding the Export-Import Bank.
 Should SBA be next?

 The SBA’s 7(a) program is on a pace to get close to their authorized cap of $18.75 billion this fiscal year.
 If conventional lending is on the rise and alternative lenders are moving rapidly into the small business lending space, why is SBA lending also on such a torrid pace?
 Is it just the result of Congress increasing the individual lending limit to $5 million from $2 million or is there more too it?

 As it relates to franchising, the answer lies in understanding the credit characteristics beneath the surface.
-About 75,000 franchised units in the US will need financing this year, roughly split about 2/3 for new units and 1/3 for sales of existing units.
+About 75,000 franchised units in the US will need financing this year, roughly split between 2/3 for new units and 1/3 for sales of existing units.
 Total loan capital needed to support that level of activity will be between $25 and $30 billion.
 The lending community as a whole is finally closing the lending gap and should accommodate most of that activity.

-In total, SBA-guaranteed lending accounts for about 20% of the total needed by franchisees.
+SBA-guaranteed lending accounts for about 20% of the total needed by franchisees.
 While that would seem to be surmountable by the conventional and alternative lending groups, it’s unlikely to happen because of the credit risk profile differences that are found within the SBA-guaranteed borrower group of franchisees.
 In 2014, 43% of prospective franchisees obtained their financing from SBA lenders.
 In other words, nearly half of all first-time franchisees relied on SBA-guaranteed loans.

 The dependence on SBA lending is even greater when looked at from the perspective of the experience of the franchise brand.
 The source of borrowing for franchisees of emerging brands, regardless of the prior experience of the franchisee, was SBA lending for about one out of every two new units.
 It’s all about the perceptions of credit risk.
 A first time franchisee with an emerging brand is a much higher PERCEIVED credit risk than an experienced franchisee with a mature brand.
 That is why even very active franchise lenders have a minimum franchise system size threshold somewhere between 25 and 50 units and stringent borrower requirements.